-The Indigenous Mapping Workshop is funded by our generous partners and sponsors.
-If your organization is interested in partnering or sponsoring the next Indigenous Mapping Workshop, please contact our sponsorship team to get more information.
+Indigenous Mapping Workshops are funded by our generous partners and sponsors.
+If your organization is interested in partnering with or sponsoring the next Indigenous Mapping Workshop, please contact our sponsorship team to get more information.

 What are the accommodations for the event?

-The Indigenous Mapping Workshop costs CAD$400.00.
+The Indigenous Mapping Workshop costs depend on the location of the event.
+Please refer to the specific page of the event you are interested in.
+Please note that additional ticketing service charges and taxes are added when purchasing a ticket.
 There are a limited number of seats for workshop attendees.
-Those interested in the workshop must apply and confirm acceptance into the workshop before making travel arrangements.
+Those interested in attending a workshop must apply and confirm acceptance into the workshop before making travel arrangements.

-Apart from organizers, trainers, speakers, and press, participants who attend the Indigenous Mapping Workshop are expected to participate for all four days due to the limited seats and high demand of participation.
+Apart from organizers, trainers, speakers, and press, participants who attend an Indigenous Mapping Workshop are expected to participate for all the days due to the limited seats and high demand of participation.

 Do I need to have a background in GIS?

-The Indigenous Mapping Workshop offer different training streams for each of the tools, from beginner to advance.
+The Indigenous Mapping Workshop offers different training streams for each of the tools, from beginner to advanced.
 We seek to create accessible programming for all levels and experiences.
 If you have any concerns or would like to know what to expect at the workshop, please feel free to contact us.
 We would be more than happy to help you out!

-Please contact us no later than July 31st, 2018 to request services or other accommodations for special needs.
+Please contact us to request services or other accommodations for special needs.
 If you have dietary restrictions, please be sure to mark them in detail on the space provided on the application form when you register.